Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Examples:

-Knowing the types of college degrees in order can help you feel better equipped to plot out your educational future.
-Which degree you choose and how many you decide to earn throughout your career depends on your goals.
+Knowing the types of college degree levels can help you feel better equipped to plot out your educational future.
+Which degrees you choose and how many you decide to earn throughout your career depends on your goals.
 Many people also decide to change careers at some point, which may mean earning a different degree or level of degree.
+Ready to start your educational journey?
+Explore more than 100 online programs aligned to 300+ careers at University of Phoenix.

 Online Degrees